-2022 Beach Water Quality Monitoring Results
+2023 Beach Water Quality Monitoring Results

-The 2022 beach monitoring program took place over an approximate 14-week period beginning immediately following the Victoria Day weekend in May until the end of August.
-Table 1 on the following page summarizes the data for the 2022 swimming season at each public beach.
+The 2023 beach monitoring program took place over an approximate 14-week period beginning immediately following the Victoria Day weekend in May until the end of August.
+Table 1 on the following page summarizes the data for the 2023 swimming season at each public beach.
 The farright column indicates the total percentage of days the beach was open for swimming.
-In Hamilton Harbour, Pier 4 Beach's water quality was acceptable for swimming 69% of the time.
-Lake Ontario beaches were open between 98 and 100% of the season in 2022, while Binbrook, Christie and Valens Conservation Area Beaches were open 100%, 98% and 77% respectively.
+In Hamilton Harbour, Pier 4 Beach's water quality was acceptable for swimming 74% of the season.
+Confederation Park beach was open 77% of the season.
+Van Wagner's beach was open 100% of the season.
+Beach Boulevard beach was open 94% of the season.
+Binbrook, Christie and Valens Conservation Area Beaches were open 53%, 91% and 66% respectively.